The um, hostelling life.

 group bound for a free jazz show in Millennium Park under the crazy Gehry bandshell.
 They didn't mind that I wasn't a real hosteller, and I met some pretty cool folks.
 Each of us was from a different country (England, Ireland via Hollan, Jordan, Japan, Australia, Italy, and Canada were all represented).
 I fancy them all creating a temporary Auberge

-back there at the hostel, and I get a tiny jealous twinge until I remember that I have my
+Espagnol back there at the hostel, and I get a tiny jealous twinge until I remember that I have my

 own little room and a kitchen AND an excellent tour guide at my disposal.
 For free.
 Hah-cha-cha.